The concept of social proof demonstrates that consumers are influenced by other people more than they realize or are willing to admit.

 Use Review Widgets and Customer Testimonials on Your Website

-Remember: when choosing a business, 94 percent of consumers rely on online reviews.
+Remember: when choosing a business, 94% of consumers rely on online reviews.

 Here’s an example of how a review widget transforms the voice of the customer into powerful social proof: